 Aaron and Barbara were married for several years before Aaron became incapacitated.
 Unable to maintain their property and in need for extra finances for Aaron’s care, Barbara secured buyers for the family home.
 However, when it came time to close on the sale, the agent would not let Barbara sign on behalf of Aaron.
 The real estate agent explained that Barbara would have to petition the probate court for control of Aaron’s finances.
 The nightmare didn’t stop there for Aaron and Barbara.
 With the help of an attorney, Barbara petitioned the probate court to be the conservator of her husband’s finances.
 However, the court did not feel Barbara had the ability to act on behalf of her husband and nominated a court-appointed conservator.
 To be expected, Barbara was devastated, but at least the house could be sold.
 Because Aaron was deemed an incapacitated individual by the probate court, his assets, and the assets held jointly by the couple, became a matter of public record for the neighbors or anyone else to view as they pleased.

 Take-Away: Because Aaron and Barbara didn’t plan in case of an accident, the probate courts became involved with their estate.
 If Aaron and Barbara had nominated a conservator or created a durable power of attorney for finance while they had the ability to do so, they could have maintained full control of their estate.

-Contact The Law Office of Dean E. Patrick, PLLC today for a free consultation and a chance to communicate with one of the brightest probate attorneys in the State of Michigan.
+Contact The Patrick & Associates, PLLC. today for a consultation consultation and a chance to communicate with one of the brightest probate attorneys in the State of Michigan.
 Mr. Patrick will fight aggressively for your rights in the convoluted probate court.
-You may call ourt Southfield, Michigan office at (248) 663-2566 or click here to arrange your free initial consultation regarding any estate planning or administration matters you may have.
+You may call ourt Southfield, Michigan office at (248) 663-2566 or click here to arrange your consultation initial consultation regarding any estate planning or administration matters you may have.